Oda of Stade

-Oda of Stade (also Oda of Elsdorf) (b.c.1040 – d.
-2 July c.1087?) was a German noblewoman, who was the daughter of Ida of Elsdorf.
+Oda of Stade (also Oda of Elsdorf) (b.
+1040 – d.
+1087) was a German noblewoman, who was the daughter of Ida of Elsdorf.
 Through marriage to Sviatoslav II of Kiev, she became a Grand Princess consort of Kievan Rus'.

 Family

-Oda’s mother was Ida of Eldsorf (d.1052), daughter of Liudolf, Margrave of Frisia and sister of Matilda of Frisia.
+Oda's mother was Ida of Eldsorf (d.1052), daughter of Liudolf, Margrave of Frisia and sister of Matilda of Frisia.
 Ida was also a niece of Pope Leo IX, a granddaughter of Gisela of Swabia, and thus a niece of Emperor Henry III of Germany.
-Oda’s father was perhaps Ida’s first husband, Lippold/Liudolf of Derlingau (d.1038), or he may have been Ida’s second husband, Dedi of Saxony (d.1056).
+Oda's father was perhaps Ida's first husband, Lippold/Liudolf of Derlingau (d.1038), or he may have been Ida's second husband, Dedi of Saxony (d.1056).

 Religious life

 According to the thirteenth-century chronicler Albert of Stade, before her marriage, Oda was a nun in the monastery of Rinthelen.
 The location of this monastery is not known, but is thought to have been Ringelheim.
 In order to have Oda released from the monastery, her mother Ida granted Villa Stedenthorp near Heßlingen to Rinthelen.